 The story initially focusses on Kei Nagai who is a studious and fairly detached student.
 We see his fractured relationships with friends and his family and then we see him get hit by a truck and not die.
-Kei has found out that he is an Ajin, someone who cannot die and are not treated as humans.
+Kei has found out, at the same time as the witnesses, that he is an Ajin, someone who cannot die.
+That would be kind of cool except that the Ajin are more or less treated as monsters and hunted down where we see them being experimented upon.
 The rest of the story involves Kei trying to evade capture and we meet other Ajin and various agents trying to track down Ajin.

 The story also doesn’t offer anything particularly new in terms of Kei’s narrative arc.
 He finds out he’s Ajin.
 He runs.
 An old friend that he’d broken off contact with helps him and then Kei leaves him behind because Kei believes that he can’t help him any further (Kei is incredibly logical – some might say cold, his sister calls him a jerk).
 Kei finds other Ajin.
 They betray him.
 He’s captured by the government.
 Oh, they do horrible medical experiments.
 He escapes.
 Etc, etc. You could more or less predict the next step in the sequence but that didn’t make it any less engaging to watch.

-I do need to discuss the animation and character design.
-Much like the previous anime I watched on Netflix, Knights of Sidonia, I really dislike this particular style.
+I do need to come back to the animation and character design.
+Much like other anime I watched on Netflix, such as Knights of Sidonia, I really dislike this particular style.
 At least in Knights the characters were supposed to have undergone adaptation to live in space so the fact that their facial expressions and the way they moved was creepily smooth and unnatural didn’t really interfere with immersion.
 Ajin doesn’t have that luxury and so the appearance of the characters is at time jarring.

 Like long lost sisters.